microsoft/msrd-rest-samples/Python/README.md

 1. Ensure you have Python 3 installed.
 2. Create a new virtualenv named `venv` with `python3 -m venv venv`.
-3. Activate the virtualenv with `. venv/bin/activate`.
+3. Activate the virtualenv with `. venv/Scripts/activate`.
-4. Install dependencies with `pip -r requirements.txt`.
+4. Install dependencies with `pip install -r requirements.txt`.

 You are now ready to run the script.